Louise Chandler Moulton: Later years

 She wrote a weekly literary letter for the Sunday issue of the Boston Herald from 1886 to 1892.
 Thenceforward, she spent the summers in London and the rest of the year in Boston, where her salon was one of the principal resorts of literary talent.
 In 1889, another volume of verse, In the Garden of Dreams, confirmed her reputation as a poet.
 Of the poems in this volume, "In the Garden of Dreams," Meiklejohn affirmed that the perfect little gem, "Roses," was worthy of Goethe, and that "As I Sail" had the firmness and imaginativeness of Heine, the perfect simplicity containing magic.
 "Wordsworth never wrote a stronger line," he said of one in "Voices on the Wind."
 In "At the Wind's Will" again the same critic recognized the strong style of the 16th century, noble and daring rhythms, the "quintessence of passion," successes gained by the "courage of simplicity," rare specimens of compression as well as of sweetness.
 "The Gentle Ghost of Joy" he thought "a wonderful voluntary in the best style of Chopin."
 In a line of one of the sonnets, "Yet done with striving and foreclosed of care," he finds something as good as anything of Drayton's.
 He pronounced the two sonnets called "Great Love" worthy of a "place among Dante's and Petrarch's sonnets," and of the sonnet, "Were but my Spirit loosed upon the Air," he wrote, "It is one of the greatest and finest sonnets in the English language."

 She also wrote several volumes of prose fiction, including Miss Eyre from Boston and Other Stories, and some descriptions of travel, including Lazy Tours in Spain (1896).
+In this travel book she recounts her travels through Spain, Italy (Naples, Rome, Sorrento, Pompeii, Amalfi and Florence), France (Paris, Aix-les-Bains, Brides-les-Bains, and Savoy), Switzerland (Geneva, Lucerne, Chamouny and Ragatz), Germany (Nuremberg, Marienbad, Carlsbad, Frankfurt and Metz) and England (Yorkshire).
+In Spain she visited Irun, Burgos, Valladolid, Avila, El Escorial, Madrid, Toledo, Cordova, Granada and Seville.

 She was well known for the extent of her literary influence, the result of a sympathetic personality combined with fine critical taste.